nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * Cons: Takes longer for user to type commands, less user friendly

 #### Aspect: Student and Tutorial Class lists
-* Alternatice 1 (current choice): Use two seperate lists to store students and tutorial classes
+* Alternative 1 (current choice): Use two separate lists to store students and tutorial classes
     * Pros: Faster, simpler command executions for student and tutorial class commands.
     Easier to maintain overall.
 Therefore, all students and all tutorial classes can be accessed independent of each other.
     * Cons: Class specific student commands are slower.
 For example a user is required to 'viewc' in order to filter just the students in the class,